joinmarket-webui/jam/docker/regtest/readme.md

 # Docker setup for running joinmarket in regtest mode

 This setup will help you set up a regtest environment quickly.
-It starts two Joinmarket container, hence not only API calls but also actual Coinjoin transactions can be tested.
+It starts two JoinMarket container, hence not only API calls but also actual CoinJoin transactions can be tested.

 ## Run
 Go to the docker directory (`cd docker/regtest`) and execute: